furryboffin/rust-litecoin/CONTRIBUTING.md

 ### Policy

-We have various `rust-bitcoin` specific coding styles and conventions that are grouped here loosely under the term 'policy'.
+We have various `rust-litecoin` specific coding styles and conventions that are grouped here loosely under the term 'policy'.
 These are things we try to adhere to but that you should not need to worry too much about if you are a new contributor.
 Think of this as a place to collect group knowledge that exists in